-Set on the banks of the mighty Fitzroy River, 391 kilometres east of Broome, Fitzroy Crossing in Western Australia (WA) is a true outback town.
-Drive out to the original town site and visit the legendary Crossing Inn, built in 1897 as a shanty inn and trade store for long-distance travelers.
-Or try your luck at Barramundi fishing on the Fitzroy River.
+Set on the banks of the Fitzroy River, 391 kilometres east of Broome, Fitzroy Crossing in Western Australia (WA) is a true outback town.

 Fitzroy Crossing Accommodation and Information

 Search for Fitzroy Crossing accommodation.
-Or for more information about tours from Fitzroy Crossing, local attractions and road conditions, contact the Fitzroy Crossing Tourist Bureau.
+Or for more information about tours from Fitzroy Crossing, local attractions and road conditions, contact the Fitzroy Crossing Visitor Centre.